yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_krc4_example_program.rst

    multiple objects, we can request the next object (lines 86-87).
 This alternative is faster, as it does not incur the overhead of a new detection.
 #.
-Alternatively, if there are no remaining detected objects, Pick-it is
+Alternatively, if there are no remaining detected objects, Pickit is
    triggered to detect objects again in line 89.

 .. code-block:: bash